Battolyser Systems Is Going Green Faster with New High-Performance Compute

 A clear advantage of working with HPE is that the company was attentive to our needs.
 We explained that we were solving partial differential equations and simulating fluid dynamics and electrochemistry problems using Ansys, a popular open engineering simulation platform.
 The team is primarily physicists, not IT professionals, so we put HPE and Ansys together and told them what we wanted to accomplish.

 HPE and Ansys collaborated to build a solution with sufficient CPU cores and memory nodes.
+HPE also collaborated with our IT partner, PQR, on the configuration to make sure ran smoothly.
 You can have 1,000 CPU cores, but you’re wasting money if your solver only uses 10.
-We had a good idea of how much storage and compute we needed, but Ansys made some recommendations, and HPE used their input to optimize our solution.
+We had a good idea of how much storage and compute we needed, but Ansys made some recommendations, and HPE and PQR optimized our solution.
+Together, we took a big step toward a greener future.

 Accelerating the Competitive Advantage